terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 ### Slashing

-::: danger
+::: {danger}
-Be sure to read this section carefully as it concerns potential loss of funds.
+Be sure to read this section carefully, as it concerns potential loss of funds.
 :::

 A `VotePeriod` during which either of the following events occur is considered a "miss":